-- 41. The desalinated water order advice was informed by the Bureau of Meteorology's seasonal streamflow forecasts and ENSO Wrap-up issued during January and February 2022. - The ENSO Wrap-up (issued 15 February 2022) indicated that: - 'La Niña is active in the tropical Pacific Ocean, but is likely past its peak.
-Most models anticipate the strength of the La Niña will ease over the next three months, with a return to neutral ENSO conditions by mid-autumn.'
+- 42. The desalinated water order advice was informed by the Bureau of Meteorology's seasonal streamflow forecasts and ENSO Wrap-up issued during January and February 2023. - The Climate Drive Update (issued 31 January 2023) indicated that: - 'La Niña continues in the tropical Pacific, but oceanic indicators have weakened since their peak during spring 2022.
+While ocean temperatures have eased from La Niña thresholds, the atmosphere has yet to respond, and remains La Niña-like.
+La Niña typically increases the chance of above-average rainfall for northern and eastern Australia during summer.' - All models anticipate SSTs (i.e. Sea Surface Temperatures) in the central Pacific will return to neutral ENSO levels during February, with neutral conditions (neither La Niña nor El Niño) anticipated until at least mid-autumn.'